MaridiM/nuber/client/lessons-client.md

 - [x] 15 Inputs and Typescript part One
 - [x] 16 Inputs and Typescript part Two
-- [x] 17 Notifications with React Toastify
+- [x] 17 Notifications with React Toastify54

 ---